lucc/khard/doc/source/index.rst

    API documentation for developers <api/modules.rst>
    indices

-Khard is an address book for the Linux command line.
+Khard is an address book for the Unix command line.
 It can read, create, modify and delete carddav address book entries.
 Khard only works with a local store of VCARD files.
 It is intended to be used in conjunction with other programs like an email client, text editor, vdir synchronizer or VOIP client.